 - Internal Reformist: Mark Whitaker starts the movie as a whistleblower.
 By the end of the movie his web of lies has become ridiculously tangled and as it turns out he had been embezzling money from the company for years.
 WHAT??

 - Logical Fallacies: Even Mark's wife is dumbfounded on how Mark can believe he will run the company after whistleblowing on its price fixing.
-When he tries to rationale it, she simply responds, "That's completely illogical."
+When he tries to rationalize it, she simply responds, "That's completely illogical."

 - Minsky Pickup: Used several times in the score, preceded by a different lead-in from the standard one.